Policy and Procedure Name:

 claim note and documentation requirements; and

-- The claims management system uses the following criteria
+claims management system uses the following criteria to establish claim

-medical benefits has been made, the system chooses the date based on the latest
+payment of medical benefits has been made, the system chooses the date based on

-compensation or medical benefits has been paid, the system uses the claim
+neither compensation nor medical benefits has been paid, the system uses the

 reactivation, the system uses the date the claims management system is updated